F5Networks/f5-aci-servicecenter/docs/navigate.rst

-Navigate the F5 ACI ServiceCenter
+Visibility Tab F5 ACI ServiceCenter
 =================================

 In the F5 ACI ServiceCenter :guilabel:`Partition` list, :guilabel:`Common Partition` is selected by default.
 If any other partition is selected, for example the :guilabel:`Sample Partition`, the selected table shows entries that belong to both the sample partition and common partition.